How Can I Prevent My Open Positions From Being Squared Off Due to Margin Shortfall?

-Maintaining sufficient margin is key to avoiding auto square-off of your open positions during volatile market movements.
-FYERS initiates the square-off process when your available margin falls below the required threshold for your open trades.
+Maintaining a sufficient margin is the most effective way to avoid an automatic square-off of open positions during volatile markets.
+We at FYERS initiate risk actions when available margin falls below the exchange-required threshold for your open trades.

 How to Avoid Position Square-Off